BrianAviator/catgpt/README.md

 **Instructions for Configuring the Chat Bot**
 ---
 1. Create an object in second life or use a prefab object.
-(I used a mesh of a black cat for the "CatGPT" demo at the Museum of computing history).
+(I used a mesh of a black cat for the "CatGPT" demo in the AI Exhibit at the [Museum of Computing History](http://maps.secondlife.com/secondlife/Pippen/67/54/46)).
 2. Create a notecard and copy the contents of the config file in this reporsitory to it.
 3. Adjust the parameters of the config file as follows:
     - API_KEY=<YOUR_API_KEY>